AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/README.md

-# Datatypes, Operators, and Functions in Python
+# The Bare Basics of Python

 | File | Function |
 | ---- | -------- |